sethi-ps/GitHub-Copilot-Workshop/lessons/5-Documentation-GitHub-Copilot/README.md

 Once the 3 entrants have demoed their solution, we'll be asking all of you to vote for the winner!
 In particular, we're interested in:

 - What prompts did you use to generate documentation for your project?
 - Did you focus on inline code documentation, or did you generate a complete `README.md` file?
-Would someone else be able to take your project, and run it just using the generated documentaton?
+Would someone else be able to take your project, and run it just using the generated documentation?